codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 ### Installing on Google Kubernetes Engine

-If you are installing Codefresh runner on the Kubernetes cluster on [GKE](https://cloud.google.com/kubernetes-engine/):
+If you are installing Codefresh runner on the Kubernetes cluster on [GKE](https://cloud.google.com/kubernetes-engine/)

-* Make sure your user has `Kubernetes Engine Cluster Admin` role in google console
+* make sure your user has `Kubernetes Engine Cluster Admin` role in google console and
-* Bind your user with `cluster-admin` Kubernetes cluster role
+* bind your user with `cluster-admin` Kubernetes cluster role.

 ```
 kubectl create clusterrolebinding NAME --clusterrole cluster-admin --user <YOUR_USER>